 As an ERC grant holder, your goal is to carry out ambitious research.
 But to get relevant exposure and make the fruit of your work broadly available, outreach activities are a must.
 You will find in this section useful information, tips and links, including how to contact the ERC's Communication Unit for help.
-Our mission is to support you.

 7 reasons to communicate